TomatenKuchenDEV/docs/docs/backups.md

 ---
 title: Backups and Templates
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
-Backups allow you to restore a griefed server fast.
+description: Backups allow you to restore a griefed server fast.
 Using templates you can easily use from other users published server designs on an existing server.
 ---

 ## Backups {#backups}